When do classes meet?

 How long is the Evening program?

-The Evening program takes 3.5 to 4 years to complete, including two summer sessions.
+The Evening program takes 3.5 to 4 years to complete, including at least one summer session.

 When is the application deadline?